-Members of the U.S. armed forces may subtract pay received for serving in a combat zone or an area given the treatment of a combat zone.
-Enter only that amount of pay reported on your 2005 federal return that you also included on line B7 in the ARIZONA column.
+Members of the U.S. armed forces may subtract compensation received for active duty military service, including pay for serving in a combat zone or an area given the treatment of a combat zone.
+Enter only that amount of pay reported on your 2006 federal return that you also included on line B7 in the ARIZONA column.